SylviaOne/Repo-hub/README.md

-## Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+## I used to work for an origami company but they folded.